HiEST/scorsa/README.md

 ### Layout File

-A CSV file containing the layout of CPUs in the system.
-Each CPU has a unique integer identifier.
+A CSV file containing the layout of sockets in the system.
+Each socket has a unique integer identifier.
 Racks are denoted by columns separated by «`|`», while drawers are denoted by rows separated by «`--`».
 Empty slots are identified with a `-1`.
 E.g.:

 ```
 00,01,|,06,|,09